deNBI/cloud-user-docs/wiki/Tutorials/TheiaIde/index.md

 In our example we set the workspace to '~' and bind the process to 127.0.0.1:8080.

-**Attention: Is always a bad idea to bind the IDE to an external network device, since there is no encryption (https) or authorization provided by Theia-IDE. **
+**Attention: It is always a bad idea to bind the IDE to an external network device, since there is no encryption (https) or authorization provided by Theia-IDE. **

 ## Access Theia-IDE

-Since we bind the process to a local network device we have to start a ssh session with port tunneling enabled.
+Since we bind the process to a local network device, we have to start a ssh session with port tunneling enabled.
 The ssh command ...

 ```bash
                                  A         B                     C